 How many times have we taken things for granted and deluded ourselves by saying we deserve better?

 We have all done these things before and some of us still do.
 Life is not meant to be easy and most often, things of value require hard work.
 We often forget that nobody owes us anything and no one can make us do anything.
 We are the ones who make the decisions, which affect our lives, and we are the only ones who can change ourselves for the better.
 So, no matter what happens, the good, the bad, the ugly, we must learn to accept, knowing that no man/woman can pass judgment on our soul.
-And, it is the strength and vitality of our spirit that will determine our immortality.
+And, it is the strength and vitality of our spirit, seeking and discovering the Truth that will determine our immortality.

 Grandmaster Taejoon Lee